 What Pitfalls Lie in Wait for You while Working and Studying at the Same Time

 You will have less time for yourself.
-If you are used to party, go out with friends, and spend much time on your hobby, you will face difficulties.
+If you are used to party, go out with friends, and spend a lot of time on your hobby, you will face difficulties.
 You will have minimum possibilities for your social life while studying and working.

 It is stressful.
 Midterms, assignment deadlines, and demanding professors may cause additional pressure.
 Look for a job with an opportunity to take a day off if you need to save your grades.

 You may fail to get financial aid.
 If you get a study loan or plan to apply for a scholarship, find out if an employed student can be provided with financial aid.
 Take into account that you might lose your scholarship because of unsatisfactory academic performance.